sundeepbassi/supershop_v1/CRITERIA.md

 Use “nofollow” for any paid links and distrusted content.
 Use “sponsored” for any sponsored or compensated links.

 This needs to be done

-Check what put there